 Firefighting can be physically demanding which requires a certain degree of physical strength and endurance; this test assesses the physical abilities of firefighter applicants.
 Because this exam is a demanding test, you are strongly urged to be prepared.
 The following outlines each component of the exam and suggests how to prepare to pass this element of the examination process.

-Part 2: Applicants wear a bunker coat, helmet, gloves, and SCBA equipment for the events.
+For the events below, applicants wear a bunker coat, helmet, gloves, and SCBA equipment for the events.

 EVENT 1 – CHARGED HOSE PULL: This event simulates the muscular strength necessary to advance a charged hose line.
 Applicants pull a charged 1¾” hose a distance of 100 feet.
 The score is the time it takes to pull the hose 100 feet.

 Specifics: 150’ charged, 1¾” hose, flaked once.
 Time stops when applicant steps across finish line 100 feet away.

 EVENT 2 – FORCIBLE ENTRY AND VENTILATION (KEISER SLED): This event simulates the muscular strength necessary for forcible entry and ventilation using a Keiser Sled.
 The job applicant uses an eight-pound sledge hammer to drive a beam a distance of five feet.
 Applicants are shown how to position their feet and how to use the sledge hammer.
 An applicant’s score is the time it takes to move the beam the five-foot distance.

 EVENT 3 – FIRE EXTINGUISHING & RESCUE (TOWER EVOLUTION) including: Dry Hose Drag, Four-story Climb/Descent, Hose Hoist, and Victim Rescue: